davefavismortlock/BSG-Python/README.md

 Example files for 'Python for Managing Your Data'

-This short Python course is taught at the British Society for Geomorphology's Windsor Workshop for PhD students, which is run annually at Cumberland Lodge, Windsor, UK.
+This short Python course is taught during the British Society for Geomorphology's Windsor Workshop for PhD students, which is run annually at Cumberland Lodge, Windsor, UK.
+For details of the 2018 workshop, see https://geomorphology.org.uk/workshops/windsor-postgraduate-workshop-2018

-The aim of the course is to introduce the use of the Python programming language for tackling day-to-day data management tasks, the kind of thing that I and many other geomorphologists do regularly.
+The aim of this course is to introduce the use of the Python programming language for tackling day-to-day data management tasks, the kind of thing that I and many other geomorphologists do regularly.
 This includes:
 * format conversion, and data extraction and manipulation, to get data out of one software package and into another: e.g. to/from spreadsheets using .csv (“Comma Separated Value”) files, conversion between common GIS formats, etc.
 * quick and easy data analysis
 * mass production of many similar graphs.